Bitfinex Review

 Margin Traders

 Bitfinex pioneered crypto margin trading and the infrastructure shows it.
 Isolated margin means a blowup in one pair does not cascade into your other positions.
-The liquidation engine behaved predictably during my testing.
-Margin call notifications arrived promptly.
+The liquidation engine behaves predictably, and margin call notifications arrive promptly.

 Yield Earners via the Lending Market